Updated August 2026.

 Aluminum.
 RIMOWA’s signature material.
 Dents permanently (no flex-back), weighs more than any plastic, and costs significantly more.
 Aluminum luggage is a style choice, not a performance one.
 It looks incredible when new and develops a well-traveled patina over time – but functionally, polycarbonate outperforms it.

 Curv/self-reinforced polypropylene.
 Used in Samsonite’s premium Cosmolite line.
 Extremely lightweight and strong.
 A Cosmolite carry-on weighs under 5 lbs, which is remarkable.
-The trade-off is price – Cosmolite bags cost $300+.
+The trade-off is price: Cosmolite bags cost several times what a comparable ABS carry-on does.

 Which Should You Buy?